 where $\mathbf{x}$ (left or right) denotes the latent variable $\bm{x}_t$, $\mathbf{x}_{\text{left}}(x - s \, D(x, y), y)$ represents the position in the latent space that is shifted left by $D(x, y)$ pixels relative to the position $(x, y)$ in the latent space, and $s$ is a scaling factor that controls the range of disparity, i.e., the pixel shift distance of the point closest to the observer in the right image relative to the left.
 Within reasonable limits, a larger value of $ s $ enhances the stereo effect of the generated images, usually restricted to within 10\% of the image width.
 Excessively large $s$ values can cause discomfort or blurriness rather than a sense of depth.
 However, using this method on images directly can lead to problems like flying pixels, as it causes individual pixels to warp into the empty spaces between two depth surfaces~\cite{watson2020learning}.
 But since we operate on pixels in the latent space, individual pixel issues are typically resolved in the subsequent denoising and decoding processes.
 Thus, our method is straightforward, requiring no additional processing such as sharpening of the moved pixels.

-The reason that we can apply Stereo Pixel Shift to latent variable is that, after a certain step, there is a spatial position correspondence between the latent variable and the generated image.
+The reason why we can apply Stereo Pixel Shift to the latent variable is that, after a certain step, there is a spatial position correspondence between the latent variable and the generated image.
 According to diffusion process theory~\cite{song2021scorebased,preechakul2021diffusion,song2020denoising,yang2022diffusion,nichol2021improved,bao2022analyticdpm}, sampling can be represented as

 where $\epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and $\bar{\alpha}_t=\prod_{i=1}^t \alpha_i$.
 Applying the Fourier transform on both sides, we have